-Let’s face it we all get distracted once and while.
+Let’s face it we all get distracted once and a while.
 Unfortunately, sometimes this happens when key information is being conveyed in chemistry class.
 Or maybe you were paying attention but you just need a refresher.
 Where can you get the information you need for your homework right now?
 Try these great resources!

 1. Watch a video from Khan Academy

 Sometimes it’s easier to learn from a video than from a textbook.
 Khan Academy has high quality videos on a wide range of chemistry topics and includes useful questions and answers posted by other viewers.
 Did you miss your class’s discussion of acids and bases?
 Not sure what the word “stoichiometry” means?
 This is the place for you.

 2. Take a look at the Mathmol Text Book from NYU